rgeraldes24/solc/docs/structure-of-a-contract.rst

 Events
 ======

-Events are convenience interfaces with the EVM logging facilities.
+Events are convenience interfaces with the ZVM logging facilities.

 .. code-block:: hyperion